iryoku/smaa/README.md

 Usage
 -----

 See [SMAA.h](https://github.com/iryoku/smaa/blob/master/SMAA.h) for integration info.

 You'll also need some precomputed textures, which can be found as C++ headers ([Textures/AreaTex.h](https://github.com/iryoku/smaa/blob/master/Textures/AreaTex.h) and [Textures/SearchTex.h](https://github.com/iryoku/smaa/blob/master/Textures/SearchTex.h)), or as regular DDS files (see [Textures](https://github.com/iryoku/smaa/blob/master/Textures) directory).
+If you want to see where they came from, you can check out the [Scripts](https://github.com/iryoku/smaa/blob/master/Scripts) directory.

 The directories [DX9](https://github.com/iryoku/smaa/blob/master/Demo/DX9) and [DX10](https://github.com/iryoku/smaa/blob/master/Demo/DX10) contain integration examples for DirectX 9 and 10 respectively.

 Bug Tracker